/

 BT has moved well beyond being a plain utility broadband provider.
 Halo 3+ adds Hybrid Connect, which can switch you over to EE's mobile network if your fixed line goes down, while standard Halo 3 still relies on the Keep Connected Promise and a Mini Hub if there is a fault.

 BT also leans hard into bundling and protection.
 On the TV side, BT broadband works closely with EE TV packages that can include Netflix, NOW and TNT Sports on HBO Max.
-BT now also highlights Cyber Threat Protect for all broadband customers, with Web Threat Protect working on devices connected through your BT Hub and eligible EE WiFi hotspots.
+BT now also highlights Cyber Threat Protect, which is powered by Norton and can protect up to 15 devices, alongside web protection tools for safer browsing.

 Stability Rating: Excellent, especially with Halo 3+